equalitie/ouisync-app/README.md

 Edge (web)        • edge    • web-javascript • Microsoft Edge 100.0.1185.36
 ```

-Then you can just use the device name from the second column, like this: `flutter run -d windows`
+Then you can just use the device name from the second column, like this: `flutter run --flavor vanilla -t lib/main_vanilla.dart -d windows`

 <br />